For urgent consular assistance call

 Other restrictions may apply.
 Check with the High Commission of the Republic of The Gambia before you travel.

 If you plan to bring medication, check if it's legal in The Gambia.
-Take enough legal medication for your trip.
+Take enough legal medicine for your trip.

 More information: